k3po/k3po/specification/wse/SPEC.md

 If the server determines that any of the following conditions are not met by the HTTP handshake request, then the server MUST send an HTTP response with a `4xx` status code, such as `400 Bad Request`.

-* the HTTP handshake request method SHOULD be `POST`
+* the HTTP handshake request method SHOULD be `POST` with an empty request body
+* for compatibility with existing clients that are not fully compliant with this specification, the request body MAY not be empty
 * for compatibility with existing clients that are not fully compliant with this specification, the HTTP handshake request method MAY be `GET`
 * the HTTP handshake request header `X-WebSocket-Version` MUST have the value `wseb-1.0`
 * the HTTP handshake request header `X-Sequence-No` MUST be a valid sequence number.
 Please see [Request Sequencing](#request-sequencing) for details.